hibeam-dev/amaru_agent/README.md

 # Amaru Agent

-Go reference implementation of the agent component for the Amaru reverse-TCP proxy system.
+Go reference implementation of the agent component for the Amaru proxy system.

 ## Features